 - Lincoln County Community Forum

 - Lincoln County Key Informant Interviews

-- Lincoln County Focus Groups See Appendix B for survey Key Informant and Focus Group results
+- Lincoln County Focus Groups

+See Appendix B for Key Informant and Focus Group results

 Quantitative data was initially presented to the Live Well Leadership Team to not only analyze community strengths, challenges, trends and themes, but to determine gaps in data and a process for obtaining partner and community input through qualitative data collection methods.
-Through this process Live Well Lincoln partners were able to identify community's major health issues as well as best practice for implementation of the community health plan.
+Through this process Live Well Lincoln partners were able to identify major health issues in the community as well as best practices for implementation of the Community Health Improvement Plan.